Samnan/insomnia-plugin-git-sync/README.md

 1. Create a project with the same name as used before
 2. Set Repository URL: click on project name in Insomnia > Set GIT Repository URL
 3. Click on project name in Insomnia > Pull from GIT Repository

+## Notes about custom changes

+Changes in this fork allow the insomnia workspace to be saved in a git branch by the name `insomina` in your project repo.
+The advantage of that is the insomnia branch does not contain any other project file, and only the wokrspace json.
+So using this fork of plugin makes it a bit easier for me to keep insomnia workspace within the main project repo, without affecting any of the project files.